rbos1995/TTT-Custom-Roles/CONVARS.md

-ttt_shop_random_vam_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Vampires ttt_shop_random_zom_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Zombies ttt_shop_random_kil_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Killers ttt_shop_random_tra_enabled 0 // Whether role shop randomization is enabled for Traitors ttt_shop_random_asn_enabled 0 // Whether role shop randomization is enabled for Assassins ttt_shop_random_hyp_enabled 0 // Whether role shop randomization is enabled for Hypnotists
+ttt_shop_random_vam_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Vampires ttt_shop_random_zom_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Zombies ttt_shop_random_kil_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Killers ttt_shop_random_jes_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Jesters ttt_shop_random_swa_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Swappers ttt_shop_random_tra_enabled 0 // Whether role shop randomization is enabled for Traitors ttt_shop_random_asn_enabled 0 // Whether role shop randomization is enabled for Assassins ttt_shop_random_hyp_enabled 0 // Whether role shop randomization is enabled for Hypnotists